diana-v/diannxart/README.md

 4. Application ENV variables must be prefixed with `NEXT_`
 5. Sanity ENV variables must be prefixed with `SANITY_STUDIO_`.
 If you want to expose them to the client in production environment please create another env variable with the `NEXT_PUBLIC` prefix and import it via `process.env` instead of `import.meta.env`.
 6. Unit tests and e2e tests are run through github actions
+7. Results of tests are reported to Checkly

    > ⚠️ **Attention!** Only ENV variables added to Vercel will have effect after deployment.